Cha Bum-kun: International career

 Cha generally played the Bundesliga games as a striker, but he had originally been a winger in South Korea.
 He became a South Korean under-20 international in 1970, and took part in the AFC Youth Championship in 1971 and 1972.
 In the 1972 AFC Asian Cup, he made his senior international debut against Iraq, and scored his first international goal against Khmer Republic.
 He was named in the Korean FA Best XI for seven consecutive years, and was selected as the Korean FA Player of the Year in 1973.

-Cha usually played for the national team in the Korea Cup, Pestabola Merdeka and King's Cup, which were annually contested between Asian nations and the invited clubs at the time.
+Cha usually played for the national team in the Korea Cup, Merdeka Tournament and King's Cup (Thailand), which were annually contested between Asian nations and the invited clubs at the time.
 He won a total of ten trophies and also left memorable games in three competitions.
-In the 1975 Pestabola Merdeka, he scored his first international hat-trick against Japan.
+In the 1975 Merdeka Tournament, he scored his first international hat-trick against Japan.
 In the 1976 Korea Cup, he scored a hat-trick against Malaysia during five minutes from 83rd to 88th minute, leading South Korea to a dramatic 4–4 draw.

 In the 1978 FIFA World Cup qualification, he played all of South Korea's twelve matches, and recorded five goals and two assists, although his knee got a boil during the competition.
 However, South Korea failed to qualify for the World Cup by finishing the qualification as runners-up despite his struggle.

 In the 1978 Asian Games, he scored two goals and provided two assists, contributing to team's gold medal.
 However, he showed lethargic plays to prepare tryouts for Bundesliga clubs, and received criticisms.
 After the 1978 Asian Games, he left for the Bundesliga and didn't play for South Korea.
 His last international tournament was the 1986 FIFA World Cup, South Korea's first World Cup since 1954.
 He showed exemplary performance in intensive checks by opponents, but failed to prevent South Korea's elimination in the group stage.